kate102/student-directory/README.md

 This program will give a menu of options that allow the user to input, display student data.
 In addition is it possible to save the student names to a file, the default file name is student.csv However it is possible to input an alternative name to read from and write too.

+Step 14 enhandements are being saved separately from directory.rb